AlexanderMac/n-assert/readme.md

 - **getObjectId()**<br>
 Returns new mongodb ObjectId.

+- **getObjectIdStr()**<br>
+Returns new mongodb ObjectId in string format.

 - **validateCalledFn**<br>
-Validates that stubbed function is called or not, and if called then with provided arguments.
+Validates that stubbed function is called or not, and called with provided arguments.

+  - `srvc` - service.
+  - `fnName` - stubbed function name in the service.
+  - `callCount` - count of function calles, one by default.
+  - `nCall` - validates that method was called with provided args on that call, zero by default.
+  - `expectedArgs` - expected _single_ argument, should be `__without-args__` if function is called without arguments.
+  - `expectedMultipleArgs` - expected _few_ arguments.

 ### Author
 Alexander Mac